 Tourists are 'recommended' to visit the Bhadra Wildlife Sanctuary on their trip to Bhadravathi.
-The name of this sanctuary is derived from Bhadra River that flows from the region.
-Sprawling over a vast area of 490 square km, the sanctuary is located amidst dry and moist deciduous forests of Western Ghats.
+The name of this sanctuary is derived from Bhadra River that flows in the region.
+Sprawling over a vast area of 490 sq km, the sanctuary is located amidst dry and moist deciduous forests of Western Ghats.

 Tourists can also see numerous species of birds such as southern green imperial pigeon, emerald dove, Malabar parakeet, hill myna and great black woodpecker.
-Reptiles like king cobras and Indian rock pythons Along with other types of butterflies like bamboo tree brown, great orange tip, tailed jay and blue pansy can also be seen here.
+Reptiles like king cobras and Indian rock pythons along with other types of butterflies like bamboo tree brown, great orange tip, tailed jay and blue pansy can also be seen here.

-Along with fauna, this sanctuary has around 120 species of plants including combretaceae and indigoberry (Randia Dumetorum) that covers the major area of the sanctuary.
+Along with fauna, this sanctuary has around 120 species of plants including Combretaceae and Indigoberry (Randia Dumetorum) that covers the major area of the sanctuary.
 Apart from these, the sanctuary houses teak, Indian kino tree, kindal, kydia calycina, indigo, toddy palm, axlewood, jalari, jamba tree and slow match tree.